knangia04/maker-taker-trading-strategies/report.md

 ### Team Members and Their Contributions

 - **[Khushi Kalra]**:
-  - Implementation and backtesting of Maker Strategy in Python using ipynb
+  - Implementation of Maker Strategy in Python using ipynb
   - Implementation of Maker Strategy in Cpp
   - Final Project Report